creativecreature/sturdyc/README.md

 The main difference from the previous example is that we're using `PermutatedBatchKeyFn` instead of `BatchKeyFn`.
-Internally, the cache will use reflection to extract the names and values of every **exported** field in the opts struct, and then include them when it constructs the cache keys.
+Internally, the cache will use reflection to extract the names and values of every **exported** field in the `opts` struct, and then include them when it constructs the cache keys.

+The struct should be flat without nesting.
+The fields can be `time.Time` values, as well as any basic types, pointers to these types, and slices containing them.

 Now, let's try to use this client: